rangeroob/B64/README.md

 ## Installation

+install it yourself as:

     gem install B64

-To install this gem on local host run `bundle exec rake install`.
+Or install this gem locally with: `bundle exec rake install`.

 ## Usage